broadinstitute/gatk/README.md

 ##Testing GATK4

-* To run all tests, run **`./gradlew test`**.
+* To run the tests, run **`./gradlew test`**.
-    * Test report is in `build/reports/tests/index.html`.
+    * Test report is in `build/reports/tests/test/index.html`.
-    * What will happen depends on the value of the `CLOUD` environment variable: if it's `false` or unset then only local tests are run, if it's `mandatory` then it'll run only the cloud tests, and if it's `together` it will run both sets of tests.
+    * What will happen depends on the value of the `TEST_TYPE` environment variable:
+       * unset or any other value         : run non-cloud unit and integration tests, this is the default
+       * `cloud`, `unit`, `integration`   : run only the cloud, unit, or integration tests
+       * `all`                            : run the entire test suite

     * Note that `git lfs` must be installed and set up as described in the "Requirements" section above in order for all tests to pass.
     * Cloud tests require being logged into `gcloud` and authenticated with a project that has access to the test data.
+They also require setting several certain environment variables.
+      * `HELLBENDER_TEST_PROJECT` : your google cloud project
+      * `HELLBENDER_TEST_APIKEY` : your google cloud API key
+      * `HELLBENDER_TEST_STAGING` : a gs:// path to a writable location
+      * `HELLBENDER_TEST_INPUTS` : path to cloud test data, ex: gs://hellbender/test/resources/

+    * setting the environment variable `TEST_VERBOSITY=minimal` will produce much less output from the test suite

 * To run a subset of tests, use gradle's test filtering (see [gradle doc](https://docs.gradle.org/current/userguide/java_plugin.html)), e.g.,
     * `./gradlew test --tests *SomeSpecificTestClass`